graysham/fluentcms-button/README.rst

 Displaying a Bootstrap 3 Button_ in text.

-This button can be used for navigation.
+This button can be used for navigation, for example at the end of a text block.

+These buttons can't be used in forms.

 Installation